Does your child snore? It could be sleep apnoea.

 Poor sleep also has an impact on a neuropsychological level.
 “Our brain needs to recharge overnight; it needs to consolidate memories; it needs to consolidate knowledge and information,” says Sarah.
 “Without good sleep, we don’t remember well.
 We don’t concentrate the next day because we’re tired, and our learning is compromised.”

 For that reason, Sarah has seen people with sleep apnoea with lower IQs.
-“People have a higher likelihood of showing behaviours such as hyperactivity because of the section of the brain that needs the most sleep, the prefrontal cortex, also regulates behaviour, mood and learning.
+“People have a higher likelihood of showing behaviours such as hyperactivity because the section of the brain that needs the most sleep – the prefrontal cortex – also regulates behaviour, mood and learning.
 So the prefrontal cortex can’t cope with less sleep and starts to overreact,” she says.

 How do you treat sleep apnoea?

 The treatment for sleep apnoea in children usually involves surgery to remove the tonsils and adenoids.
-“In 80, maybe 85 percent of cases, it does the trick and allows the upper airway to be happy and let the airflow as it should be,” says Sarah.
-“So, that’s a surgical procedure, and it’s not undertaken lightly or in young children.”
+“In 80 to 85 percent of cases, it does the trick and allows the upper airway to be happy and let the air flow as it should be,” says Sarah.
+“So, that’s a surgical procedure, and it’s not undertaken lightly in young children.”

 There are also machines that can help, particularly for children with extra challenges such as global developmental delay or Down syndrome, who have high rates of sleep apnoea.
 “These are machines that you can put over your nose and mouth that help the upper airway to stay open by pushing air down the throat of the child,” says Sarah.
 “They’re not very pleasant, and they don’t have a great success rate in children.
 But they are very effective for those children who don’t respond to traditional tonsil and adenoids surgery.”